 Parent Holding Company Liquidity Management believes AFG has sufficient resources to meet its liquidity requirements.
-If funds generated from operations, including dividends, tax payments and borrowings from subsidiaries, are insufficient to meet fixed charges in any period, AFG would be required to utilize parent company cash and investments or to generate cash through borrowings, sales of other assets, or similar transactions.
+If funds generated from operations, including dividends, tax payments and borrowings from subsidiaries, are insufficient to meet fixed charges in any period, AFG would be required to utilize parent company cash and investments or to generate cash through borrowings, sales of other assets or similar transactions.

-AFG's operations continue to generate significant excess capital for returns of capital to shareholders in the form of regular and special cash dividends and through opportunistic share repurchases or to be deployed into its property and casualty businesses as management identifies the potential for profitable organic growth and opportunities to expand through acquisitions of established businesses and acquisitions of or investments in start-ups that meet target return thresholds.
+AFG's operations continue to generate significant excess capital for returns of capital to shareholders in the form of regular and special cash dividends and through opportunistic share repurchases or to be deployed into its property and casualty businesses as management identifies the potential for profitable organic growth and opportunities to expand through acquisitions of established businesses, such as the July 2023 acquisition of CRS, and acquisitions of or investments in start-ups that meet target return thresholds.

-During the first three months of 2023, AFG repurchased 199,762 shares of its Common Stock for \$24 million and paid a special cash dividend of \$4.00 per share in February totaling \$341 million.
+During the first six months of 2023, AFG repurchased 574,720 shares of its Common Stock for \$67 million and paid a special cash dividend of \$4.00 per share in February totaling \$341 million.

 AFG may, at any time and from time to time, seek to retire or purchase its outstanding debt through cash purchases or exchanges for equity or debt, in open-market purchases, privately negotiated transactions or otherwise.
 Such repurchases or exchanges, if any, will be upon such terms and at such prices as management may determine, and will depend on prevailing market conditions, AFG's liquidity requirements, contractual restrictions and other factors.
-During the first three months of 2023, AFG repurchased \$18 million principal amount of its senior notes for \$16 million cash.
+During the first six months of 2023, AFG repurchased \$23 million principal amount of its senior notes for \$21 million cash.